BinaryElement/ChromaToggleOld/README.md

 **Default: false**
 Randomly applies the mirrorPosition effect to select blocks.

+### customSabersCompatibilityWorkaround (Time in seconds)
+**Default: 0.1**
+This delays the full activation of ChromaToggle in order to ensure custom sabers work properly.
+The number you enter is the time in seconds for the plugin to delay itself.
+If you're experiencing problems with getting ChromaToggle to work properly, set this to zero.
+If ChromaToggle works properly, but custom sabers do not, increase this number (0.25, 0.5, and 1 are good numbers).

+### masterVolume (0-1)
+**Default: 1**
+The volume of added sound effects.

 There's even a couple secret features to play with...
 They're pretty dumb though.
 Just saying.